emeibech/tarnished-soul/src/pages/terms.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated: September 29, 2024_
+_Last updated: January 21, 2025_

 Please read these terms and conditions carefully before using Our Service.

 ## 1. Introduction

-Welcome to TarnishedSoul ("we", "our", "us").
-By accessing or using our website at [Your Blog URL] (the "Site"), you agree to comply with and be bound by these Terms of Service ("Terms").
+Welcome to Tarnished Soul ("we", "our", "us").
+By accessing or using our website at [tarnishedsoul.com](https://tarnishedsoul.com) (the "Site"), you agree to comply with and be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use the Site.

 ## 2. Use of the Site